FrancescoPaoloL/LearningNLP/readme.md

     - Post-process results as needed.
     - Evaluate model performance if using machine learning.
 In this case I've developed a simple example that demonstrates all the necessary steps for proper execution.

+## Text Summarization
+[wip]
+So because we're talking about SVD, we've made two scripts:
+    - one about eigenvalues and eigenvectors: this script calculates and combines a very simple matrix A and its eigenvectors into a single visual using Matplotlib.
+The matrix is presented as a heatmap, where colors indicate values.
+    Eigenvectors are shown as arrows, with red representing the first eigenvector and blue the second in order to offer a clear and concise representation of both the matrix structure and the directions and magnitudes of its eigenvectors.
+    - the other about SVD calculation: (wip)

 TODO...